back to the MAIN INDEX

 Maius Maia - one of the seven Pleiades 31 days May 31 days

-Latin names of the months are adjectives that express a dedication or a belonging (i.e. Martius = "month of Mars", etc.).
+Latin names of the months are adjectives that express a dedication or a belonging (e.g. Martius = "month of Mars", etc.).

 The 355-day system, though, kept causing a certain mismatch between different years, due to its short duration, and the problem was coped with by adopting a thirteenth month, named Intercalans ("intercalary month") or Mercedonius ("month of wages", because by this time of the year workers received their payment); its length was either 27 or 28 days.
 About once every two years, the additional month was inserted between February 23rd and 24th, and the five remaining days of the month were cancelled.

-The pontefices, religious officers who presided over rites, decided when the Intercalans had to be adopted, and how long it would have lasted.
+The pontefices, a body of officers who presided over religious celebrations, decided when the Intercalans had to be adopted, and how long it would have lasted.
+Their head was the pontifex maximus, a charge held by the emperor himself up to the early Christian age.
+The standard length of the intercalary year was 377 or 378 days.

 Despite the additional month, though, this system was still not too precise, and the occasional corruption of the pontefices to lengthen or shorten the year (according to the briber's needs) had several legal implications: for example, a contract's expiry date could have been illegally postponed.